NUWCDIVNPT/stig-manager/docs/reference/index.rst

         A Review is the result of an Evaluation of a STIG Rule that a User or automated tool has performed.
 These Reviews are composed of Review Evaluation Content and Status properties.
 Each of these pieces carry an "Attribution" that includes the User that set that Content or Status and a timestamp indicating when they did so.

         * Review Evaluation Content - Requirements configured via Collection Settings.
-            * Result - Not a Finding, Not Applicable, Open
+            * Result - Not a Finding, Not Applicable, Open, Informational, or Not Reviewed
             * Detail - Details describing the selected Result.
 Available according to Collection Settings.
             * Comment - Additional information included in the Review.
 Available according to Collection Settings.
             * Result Sprites - Colored flags indicating whether the result originated from an automated SCAP scan or manual source.
 Hover over these sprites for more info.